-A 52-year-old woman has noted a lump in her breast for the past 2 months.
-On physical examination there is a firm 2 to 3 cm mass palpable in the upper outer quadrant of her right breast.
+A 52-year-old woman has felt a lump in her breast for the past 2 months.
+On physical examination a firm 2 to 3 cm mass is palpable in the upper outer quadrant of her right breast.
 There are no palpable axillary nodes.
 A lumpectomy with axillary node dissection is performed.
 The breast lesion is found to have positive immunohistochemical staining for HER2/neu (c-erb B2).
 Staining for estrogen and progesterone receptors is negative.
-Which of the following additional treatment options is most likely to be efficacious in this woman?
+Which of the following treatment options is most likely to be efficacious in this woman?

 NEXT QUESTION - - INDEX OF QUESTIONS - - EXAM MENU

-A 47-year-old woman undergoes routine mammographic screening and has an abnormal mammogram with multiple small areas of increased density, though a single distinctive mass lesion is not detectable either by palpation or by mammography.
+A 47-year-old woman undergoes routine mammographic screening and there are multiple small areas of increased density, though a single distinctive mass lesion is not detectable either by palpation or by mammography.
 A fine needle aspiration biopsy of an abnormal density reveals cells suspicious for a malignancy.
 An excisional breast biopsy yields a diagnosis of lobular carcinoma in situ of the breast.
 Which of the following is the most likely finding associated with this woman's carcinoma?